codebruinc/webvitalai/memory-bank/decisionLog.md

   - Clear separation between production and testing code paths
   - Potential security risk if testing bypass is enabled in production (mitigated by environment checks)
 - Stakeholders: Development team, QA team

+[2025-05-06 10:55:00] - **Dashboard Dynamic Rendering Configuration**
+- Decision: Configured the dashboard page as a dynamic route by adding `export const dynamic = 'force-dynamic'` to both page.tsx and layout.tsx
+- Rationale: The dashboard contains dynamic data from user URL submissions and was incorrectly being treated as a static page during production builds
+- Alternatives:
+  - Using getServerSideProps (not available in App Router)
+  - Implementing a custom caching strategy
+  - Moving all data fetching to client-side only (would impact SEO and initial load performance)
+- Implications:
+  - Ensures the dashboard always shows fresh, user-specific data
+  - Prevents build-time errors when trying to statically generate pages with dynamic data
+  - Slightly increased server load due to dynamic rendering instead of static generation
+- Stakeholders: Development team, users
+[2025-05-06 14:18:07] - **RLS Bypass Strategy for Scan Creation**
+- Decision: Implement a multi-layered approach to bypass RLS policies for scan creation
+- Rationale: Previous attempts to fix RLS policies were unsuccessful due to foreign key constraint violations and missing exec_sql function.
+A robust solution with multiple fallback mechanisms was needed.
+- Alternatives:
+  - Continuing to try SQL-based fixes (not viable due to missing exec_sql function)
+  - Disabling RLS entirely (security risk)
+  - Rewriting the scan functionality from scratch (too time-consuming)
+- Implications:
+  - Added a service role client that bypasses RLS policies
+  - Enhanced scan service with multi-level fallback mechanisms
+  - Created a database function with SECURITY DEFINER to bypass RLS completely
+  - Implemented detailed logging to identify failure points
+  - Added comprehensive testing and application scripts
+- Stakeholders: Development team, users
+[2025-05-06 19:28:14] - Implemented a fallback mechanism in src/lib/supabase.ts for the service role client.
+If the SUPABASE_SERVICE_ROLE_KEY is not available, the service role client will fall back to using the admin client.
+This ensures the application can still function even if the service role key is not properly configured, though with potentially limited permissions.

+[2025-05-07 08:33:00] - **Redis SSL Connection Fix**
+- Decision: Updated Redis connection handling in queueService.ts to properly support TLS connections to Redis Cloud
+- Rationale: The previous configuration was causing SSL errors (`ERR_SSL_PACKET_LENGTH_TOO_LONG`) due to incorrect TLS configuration and hardcoded credentials
+- Alternatives:
+  - Using a different queue library (would require significant code changes)
+  - Disabling TLS for Redis connections (security risk)
+  - Using a different Redis provider (migration effort)
+- Implications:
+  - More reliable Redis connections with proper TLS support
+  - Better error handling and diagnostics for SSL-related issues
+  - Support for both URL-based and parameter-based Redis connections
+  - Improved environment variable handling for Redis configuration
+- Stakeholders: Development team, operations team, users

+[2025-05-07 09:23:00] - **Redis Non-TLS Connection Fix**
+- Decision: Updated Redis connection configuration to use non-TLS connections instead of TLS for Redis Cloud
+- Rationale: Testing revealed that the Redis instance is configured for non-TLS connections, as all TLS connection attempts failed with `ERR_SSL_PACKET_LENGTH_TOO_LONG` errors, while non-TLS connections succeeded
+- Alternatives:
+  - Continuing to try different TLS configurations (not viable as all TLS attempts failed)
+  - Reconfiguring Redis Cloud to use TLS (would require Redis Cloud admin access)
+  - Using a different Redis provider (migration effort)
+- Implications:
+  - More reliable Redis connections without SSL errors
+  - Simplified connection configuration
+  - Potentially reduced security if the Redis connection is over public internet (mitigated by password authentication) [2025-05-07 15:33:00] - **Multi-Method Approach for RLS Policy Application**
+- Decision: Created multiple scripts using different methods to apply RLS policy fixes for metrics and issues tables
+- Rationale: The original approach using the Supabase CLI's `sql` command was failing with "unknown command" errors.
+A more robust solution was needed that would work across different environments.
+- Alternatives:
+  - Continuing to use only the Supabase CLI (unreliable if CLI is not properly installed)
+  - Using only a direct PostgreSQL connection (requires pg module)
+  - Using only the Supabase JavaScript client (requires exec_sql function)
+  - Providing only manual instructions (requires user intervention)
+- Implications:
+  - More robust solution that works across different environments
+  - Progressive fallback to simpler methods if more advanced methods fail
+  - Better user experience with clear feedback and instructions
+  - Increased code maintenance with multiple scripts to maintain
+- Stakeholders: Development team, operations team, users [2025-05-07 15:55:00] - **Use .cjs Files Instead of .js Files**
+- Decision: Use .cjs file extension for CommonJS modules instead of .js
+- Rationale: The project setup requires CommonJS modules for certain scripts, and .cjs explicitly indicates CommonJS format
+- Alternatives:
+  - Continue using .js files (causes issues with ESM/CommonJS detection)
+  - Convert all scripts to ESM format (would require significant refactoring)
+- Implications:
+  - More explicit module format identification
+  - Better compatibility with the project's module system
+  - Improved reliability for scripts that need to run in Node.js environments
+- Stakeholders: Development team, operations team
+- Stakeholders: Development team, operations team, users